nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

     - Authentication certificate profile ID: profile ID used for some ACME servers to let them know the certificate usage type when ordering an authentication certificate.
     - Signing certificate profile ID: profile ID used for some ACME servers to let them know the certificate usage type when ordering a signing certificate.
   - If the CA certificate contains the certification service CA’s OCSP service information, and the PKI does not have intermediate CAs, the procedure is complete.
-4. If necessary, enter the certification service CA’s OCSP service URL and certificate in the OCSP Responders tab by clicking Add.
+4. If necessary, enter the certification service CA’s OCSP service URL, its cost type (free or paid) and certificate in the OCSP Responders tab by clicking Add.
 5. Information about intermediate CAs can be added in the Intermediate CAs tab.
 To add a new intermediate CA
   - click Add;